valto/old-hub-domain-redirects/README.md

 ## Usage

-To modify the redirect destination, edit the URL in the `public/_redirects` file.
+To modify the redirect destination, edit the URL in both:
+- `public/_redirects` file
+- `netlify.toml` file

 ## Testing